 Cream puffs, aka Choux à la crème, are a classic French dessert that consists of a baked choux pastry shell filled with vanilla pastry cream.
 Choux pastry (French: Pâte à Choux) is an old French pastry dough that is made from water, butter, flour and eggs.
 Choux pastry is amazingly easy to make and once you’ve mastered the recipe, you can work with other pastries out there like eclairs, profiteroles or churros.
 They seem to have the same pastry dough but use different baking/cooking methods and fillings.

-Eclairs: filled with pastry creme and dipped into chocolate
+Eclairs: filled with pastry cream and dipped into chocolate

-Profiteroles: it’s like cream puffs but filled with ice cream instead of pastry creme, topped with chocolate ganache and frozen.
+Profiteroles: it’s like cream puffs but filled with ice cream instead of pastry cream, topped with chocolate ganache and frozen.

 There is another recipe that uses choux pastry dough but cooked in different method which is Churros.
 Instead of baking in the oven, churros will be piped into 4-6 inch long strips and deep fried in oil then coat with cinnamon sugar.

 Cream puffs can be filled with anything.
 Some other recipes will call for whipped cream (or crème Chantilly) but today I am going to make pastry cream filling for these cream puffs.
 I personally find that the crispy airy shells are the perfect match to the thick and creamy pastry cream.
 It’s recommended to make the pastry cream before baking cream puffs since it needs a long chill in the fridge to set up properly.

 There are two ways to fill the puffs.
 You can first slice the puffs in half horizontally using a serrated knife and pipe the creme inside each or poke a hold on the bottom of the puff and gently pipe until filled.
 Dust the cream puffs with powdered sugar or a drizzle of chocolate upon your choice.